Yureehh/Data-Science-Project-Boilerplate/README.md

     ├── references          <- Data dictionaries, manuals, and all other explanatory materials.
     |
     ├── reports             <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures         <- Generated graphics and figures to be used in reporting.
+    │   ├── figures         <- Generated graphics and figures to be used in reporting.
+    |   └── insights        <- Insights and observations deducted from the analysis.
     |
-    ├── requirements.txt    <- The requirements file for reproducing the analysis environment.
+    ├── pyproject.toml      <- Global configuration file for Python projects.
+Handling both poetry and commitizen.
     |
-    ├── setup.py            <- Makes project pip installable (pip install -e .) so src can be imported.
+    ├── setup.cfg           <- Configuration file for tools like flake8, isort, and mypy.
     |
     ├── src                 <- Source code for use in this project.
     |